Keobu/workout-timer/README.md

   30, 10
   60, 0
   ```
 - Each line represents a Work/Rest pair (rest is optional and defaults to 0).
+You can write values as seconds or mm:ss (e.g., 0:45).
 The timer executes the sequence in order.

 ### Settings
 - Pick the notification sound (WAV) using the file picker or reset to the bundled `assets/beep.wav`.